Protein adsorption to glass and plastics

 Impact of material and concentration

-Using QSense QCM-D, we addressed these questions and characterized the adsorption of lysozyme to borosilicate and PVDF, i.e. glass and plastic, at low and high protein concentration (low, 1 mg/ml, and high, 40 mg/ml).
+Using QSense QCM-D, we addressed these questions and characterized the adsorption of lysozyme to saturation to borosilicate and PVDF, i.e. glass and plastic, at low and high protein concentrations (low, 1 mg/ml, and high, 40 mg/ml).

 The results in Fig. 1 show that the surface uptake is 2.5 times higher for the glass surface compared to the plastic surface.
 It also shows that the adsorbed amount is more than double at the high protein concentration compared to the low one.